BenchLabs/bench-technology-handbook/culture-and-principles.md

 We've all been culture creators our entire lives, whether we knew it or not.
 Here's an example:

-You're at the pub with a group of friends, having a casual chat, when one of the people at the table participates in the conversation by saying something inappropriate.
+_You're at the pub with a group of friends, having a casual chat, when one of the people at the table participates in the conversation by saying something innapropriate.
 There is a pause, where everyone says to themselves: "do I say something?"
 If nothing is said, the innapropriate conversation is deemed to be acceptable (at least by the perpetrator), and they may continue to act the way they've acted.
-If something is said, the opposite occurs: a culture of standing up for a moral code is solidified, and the perpetrator will either need to change their ways, or find another table.
+If something is said, the opposite occurs: a culture of standing up for a moral code is solidified, and the perpetrator will either need to change their ways, or find another table._

 If we think of culture as the sum of all conversations, we can sketch this out as a formula: